Chest Pain is not only because of the heart. The heart is only one of the organs in the chest – in fact one of the most important of the human body.

 Are there any special differences in our treatments ?

-We favour the use of smaller incisions or endoscopy for surgery.
-These are usually performed under regional anesthesia while avoiding use of general anesthesia in certain ‘high-risk patients’.
+Presently, we favour the use of endoscopy for surgery.
+And some of these are usually performed under regional anesthesia while avoiding use of general anesthesia in certain ‘high-risk patients’.

 What are the costs of treatments for Chest Disease ?